 How Do Fully Automated McDonald’s Restaurants Work?

 When customers enter a fully automated McDonald’s restaurant, they will be greeted by a row of order-taking kiosks.
 These kiosks will enable customers to place their orders and make payments without the need for human interaction.
-Once the order is placed, it is sent to the kitchen, The cooking process is not automated, the kitchen is equipped with Humans that help prepare your order.
-Once the food is cooked, it is placed on a conveyor belt that delivers it to the customer, ready to be picked up.
+After you place an order, humans in the kitchen assist in preparing your meal.
+Once cooked, your food is placed on a conveyor belt for easy pickup by the customer.

 What is Automation in Fast Food Industry?